Skip to main content

 What is the best area to stay in Bangalore for first-time visitors?

-Is staying near MG Road a good idea in Bangalore?
+Is MG Road a good place to stay in Bangalore?

 How many days should I stay in Bangalore?